s0ck37/base_parser/README.md

 # base_parser
-A basic numberic base parser for python3
+A basic numeric base parser for python3
 How to import it to python?
 First clone it on the directory when your **main.py** is.
 ``` bash